Suzanne

 To support repeatable demonstrations and evaluation setup, the following run protocol was used:

-- Run built-in diagnostics such as
+- Run the built-in diagnostics (

 Versioned capability statement